Introduction

 College Scorecard

 College Scorecard is the most frequently refreshed of the federal outcome datasets.
-The three 2024-25 releases are all complete, with the last one dropping on January 6, 2026.
-The next expected release is the merged 2025-26 file.
+The June 10, 2026 release folds the prior snapshots into merged files that now run through 2025-26; the next update has no fixed schedule.
 Scorecard publishes a changelog alongside each release, so if you maintain a longitudinal earnings or repayment view, check the changelog before assuming a metric definition has stayed constant between pulls.

 PSEO (Postsecondary Employment Outcomes)